As it falls from the sky it becomes "Black Rain" or more commonly known as Nuclear Fallout.

 When you take potassium iodide pills shortly after a nuclear attack, you reduce the risk of contracting an assortment of cancers from the high levels of radiation carried into the air, descending on distant cities and towns as nuclear fallout, even communities several hundreds of miles away, in the direction of prevailing winds.
 See: NRC.Gov / United States Nuclear Regulatory Commission Facts about Potassium Iodide.

-An effective gas mask with a proven filter for protecting from radioactive contamination is this one: Israeli Civilian Gas Mask with a NATO Filter.
 In Israel, cities live under a constant threat of attack by both nuclear weapons and dirty bombs.
 Increasingly, that threat is growing in America also.

 What kind of steps should you take to prepare yourself and your family for a nuclear terrorist strike?
 That depends on where exactly you live and work, in relation to likely terrorist targets, such as America's largest cities.